Mental health issues in asylum seekers and refugees

 When making a mental health assessment it is important to:

 - Maintain an open mind over a longer period of assessment

-- Check how the asylum seeker or refugee define mental health problem from their culture; and also what culturally appropriate responses to what they have experienced
+- Check how the asylum seeker or refugee defines a mental health problem from their culture; also find out what the culturally appropriate responses might be to what they have experienced

-- When assessing, include an assessment of risk of suicide and issues of child protection.
+- Include an assessment of the risk of suicide and any issues of child protection

-- There may be cultural and religious taboos regarding talking about self-harm
+- Recognise there may be cultural and religious taboos regarding talking about self-harm

-- Cultural differences and difficulties with language and communication may increase the possibility of a misdiagnosis of mental illness
+- Consider that cultural differences and difficulties with language and communication may increase the possibility of a misdiagnosis of mental illness

-- The questions used to diagnose mental illness may not be reliable when used in translation or cross culturally
+- Realise that the questions used to diagnose mental illness may not be reliable when used in translation or cross culturally

-- Please note that, Black and minority ethnic (BME) people in the UK have been shown to be disproportionately diagnosed with schizophrenia, sectioned under the Mental Health Act and given high doses of anti-psychotic drugs rather than talking therapy
+- Note that black and minority ethnic (BME) people in the UK have been shown to be disproportionately diagnosed with schizophrenia, sectioned under the Mental Health Act and given high doses of anti-psychotic drugs rather than talking therapy

 Mersey care provides specialist inpatient and community mental health, learning disabilities, addiction management and acquired brain injury services for the people of Liverpool, Sefton and Kirkby, Merseyside.
-Patient can be referred by; GP, self-referral or crisis team.
+Patients can be referred by a GP, self-referral or crisis team.

 5 Boroughs Partnership provide specialist inpatient and community mental health, learning disability and addiction management:

 Halton Borough Council

 They work with refugee and asylum-seeking families who are struggling to deal with their experiences of persecution and exile.
 The project offers psychotherapy to parents and children alongside working on the land at their allotment site.
 Each family is offered a piece of land, tools, horticultural and psychotherapeutic support, practical support, signposting to other services and individual, family and group support meetings at the Toxteth base.